- •

 Can I travel by ferry from Athens (All Ports) to Kythnos?

-Yes, ferries connect Athens (All Ports) and Kythnos, with Triton Ferries, Blue Star Ferries, Magic Sea Ferries, Goutos Lines, Seajets, Aegean Sea Lines companies operating the route.
-The ferry trip lasts 1h 41min on average.
+Yes, ferries connect Athens (All Ports) and Kythnos, with Magic Sea Ferries, Goutos Lines, Triton Ferries, Hellenic Seaways, Seajets, Aegean Sea Lines companies operating the route.
+The ferry trip lasts 1h 38min on average.
 Ferries depart from the Lavrio - Piraeus ports and are available weekly.

 How long does the ferry take from Athens (All Ports) to Kythnos?

 The distance between Athens (All Ports) and Kythnos is about 68.98km or 37.22nm.
-The longest ferry ride takes 3h 10min and departs from Piraeus.
+The longest ferry ride takes 1h 50min and departs from Lavrio.

 When you book your ferry tickets for the Athens (All Ports) to Kythnos route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.